New Zealand: Untamed Landscapes15 days / Nature & Wildlife Tours

 Feel the adrenaline on a gondola ride up to Bob’s Peak

 Get to know Queenstown at your leisure.
 You might ascend nearby Bob’s Peak via the Skyline Gondola or take in lakefront views from one of the city’s many laid-back cafes.
 Tonight, you’ll have the choice of enjoying an evening to yourself or joining our optional excursion to Walter Peak.

 Walter Peak $99* pp

 Board the steam-powered TSS Earnslaw in Queenstown for a cruise across Lake Wakatipu.
 Your destination is Walter Peak, one of New Zealand’s most famous sheep and cattle stations.
 There, you'll enjoy a four-course dinner at the Colonel’s Homestead Restaurant and watch a sheep-shearing demonstration and sheep dog show before embarking on another scenic cruise back to Queenstown.
-Please note: In June and July, the TSS Earnslaw will be undergoing routine maintenance.
-During these months, travelers will travel on a launch boat and dinner will be included at a Queenstown restaurant.
+Please note: In June and July, the TSS Earnslaw undergoes routine maintenance and is replaced by a launch boat for the return cruise.
 Additionally, a wind-and-waterproof jacket and comfortable shoes are recommended.

 Cruise through the waterfall-laden fjord of Milford Sound